aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 CDK provides methods for accessing delivery stream metrics with default configuration, such as `metricIncomingBytes`, and `metricIncomingRecords` (see [`IDeliveryStream`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-kinesisfirehose.IDeliveryStream.html) for a full list).
-CDK also provides a generic `metric` method that can be used to produce metric configurations for any metric provided by Kinesis Data Firehose; the configurations are pre-populated with the correct dimensions for the delivery stream.
+CDK also provides a generic `metric` method that can be used to produce metric configurations for any metric provided by Amazon Data Firehose; the configurations are pre-populated with the correct dimensions for the delivery stream.

 ```go